 God is a perfect God.
 He doesn’t make mistakes.
 When he knit me together in my mother’s womb, he knew exactly what he wanted my face and body to look like, and I trust him with that.
 I’m certainly not as stunning as I could be with enough surgeries and products and essentially being changed into a different body altogether, but… I am wonderfully made.
 And so are you. <3

 Piggybacking off of that, I’m also made in God’s image (Genesis 1:27).
-There are debates about whether or not that means his literal image (which… he’s spirit, so that makes it a bit difficult to imagine what he looks like XD) or his character (ability to speak, moral code, etc.).
-Regardless, God is a beautiful being and I’m modeled after him, so ha. 😛
+There are debates about whether or not that means his literal image (which… he’s spirit, so that makes it a bit difficult to imagine what he looks like) or his character (ability to speak, moral code, etc.).
+Regardless, God is a beautiful being and I’m modeled after him, so ha.
+XP

-If it is true that God is a perfect being (Matthew 5:48), and if it is true that he’s the one who made me (Psalm 139:13-16), and if beauty is not a moral thing… what right do I have to change it?
+So, if it is true that God is a perfect being (Matthew 5:48), and if it is true that he’s the one who made me (Psalm 139:13-16), and if beauty is not a moral issue… what right do I have to change it?

 Now, don’t get me wrong, there are people who can use makeup without searing their consciences, and I don’t think this applies to everyone.
 But for me, if I were to put on mascara or foundation or any of the other things, it seems like I’m saying, “Oops, God, you messed up!
 My eyelashes should be darker and look fuller.
 Here, let me help you with that.”